Sleep Research Program for Advancing Careers

 About the Sleep Research Program for Advancing Careers

-The 2024 Sleep Research Program for Advancing Careers (SOAR) will start with an orientation in September 2024, officially run through October 2024 to May 2025, and end in June 2025 at the SLEEP 2025 meeting.
+The 2025 Sleep Research Program for Advancing Careers (SOAR) will start with an orientation in September 2025 and officially run from October 2025 to April 2026.
 The program will match each accepted applicant to faculty who will review and provide feedback on components of the grant through grant review sessions for the duration of the program.
 Accepted applicants will have access to grant writing lectures focused on career development grants and participate in live grant review sessions with SOAR faculty to get feedback on different components of their grant.

 Accepted applicants are expected to complete components of their grant application on time, attend the grant review session, work with their site mentor to revise their grant based on feedback provided by the SOAR faculty, and have a completed career development grant application at the end of the program that they can submit to federal funding agency for funding within 1 year of ending the program.